SimonGenin/hadron-docs/src/routing.md

 ### Callback with redirection

-You can also redirect user to another page:
+You can also redirect the user to another page:

 ```javascript
 const callback = () => {